 Supporting Children & Young People in North Yorkshire

-The aim of the service is to improve outcomes for children and young people in relation to their emotional wellbeing and mental health by strengthening the range of mental health support available to children and young people.
+The aim of the Compass Phoenix service is to improve outcomes for children and young people in relation to their emotional wellbeing and mental health by strengthening the range of mental health support available to children and young people.

 - One-to-one or group work support and interventions for children and young people aged 9-19 (and up to 25 for those with special educational needs or disabilities) who are experiencing mild to moderate mental health difficulties.
 Support for key stages 3 and above is predominantly delivered via virtual groups, and for those under 13 we offer a digital platform.
 1:1 interventions are delivered by exception where appropriate.

-- Support to schools to develop a whole school approach towards emotional and mental well-being through the delivery of training.
+- Support to schools to develop a whole school approach in relation to emotional wellbeing and mental health through the delivery of training.

 - Professional Consultation to school and college staff, providing advice and guidance on emotional wellbeing and mental health to help make sure that children and young people get the right support at the right time in the right place.